haneenakram/neural-network-preject/README.md

 # neural-network-preject

 ## Branches
+- **task2** :
+    - implementation of MLP from scratch
+    - notebook include all the logic
+    - GUI
+    - report

 - **task1** :
     - implementation of SLP and Adaline from scratch
     - notebook include all the logic